saucelabs/sauce-docs/docs/api-testing/integrations/pagerduty-webhooks.md

 5. In the **URL** field, you'll need to enter the webhook URL for the third-party app you want to integrate.
    * **Content-Type** field will pre-populate with **application/json** (no action required).
    * **Headers** Key/Value pair fields are optional.
-   * **Template** section is pre-populated with the JSON payload indicating what data will be sent from API Testing to the third-party app (no action required).
+   * **Template** section is pre-populated with the JSON payload indicating what data will be sent from API Testing to the third-party app.
+Optionally, you can also edit the other template values meet your needs.
    * **On_success**
      * Turn the toggle to **True** if you'd like to receive data on all events, including successes, which can be handy when the service needs to log everything or alter a state.
      * Turn the toggle to **False** to receive notifications for test failures only.
 This is typical for stateless services such as Slack.